AresGod96/FireDet-YOLOv8/README.md

     ```
 * Conda env to run if using server: yolov8

+## Dataset Preparation

+Download and prepare the dataset in YOLO format.
+Tools such as [**Roboflow**](https://app.roboflow.com/) are highly recommmended if you want to prepare your own fire dataset.
+The generated dataset should contain a YAML file, for example, `train_data.yaml`.

 ## Training

 Assume that you have installed [**ultralytics**](https://github.com/ultralytics/ultralytics/), other dependencies and prepared training dataset in YOLO format.
 You can train the model either in two ways: